jaredly/j3/Roadmap.md

 chsing down all the bugs with calculation

-I should get pullLast going again
+- [x] I should get pullLast going again
+- [ ] WHY is the trailing " so far out? what is going on